harkalygergo/TEST-Cost-effective-delivery/README.md

 Rule:

-* In case of transport between Dóri’s delivery address and a warehouse, 100% of cost is calculated.
+* In case of transport between Dóri's delivery address and a warehouse, 100% of cost is calculated.
 * In case of transport between warehouses, only 15% cost is calculated.
 * Dóri must meet only with one courier.